UmbrellaCrow612/DasiyUI-Hallam/README.md

-# Templates
+# Using

-## Branches:

-Includes

-- Tailwind stater
-- MUI starter
-- Prisma
-- Next Auth
-- Next auth & Prisma Adaptor
-- All feats branch for production: Tailwind, Prisma, Next Auth.

-Things you could add:
+- 10015 io for spinner
+- Daisy UI for components

-Next themes to Tailwind examples
+- Next themes to switch between them
+- Tailwind elements sometimes